Nuclear tests, purges mark four years of Kim's North Korea rule

 Of those seven, five have been purged.
 Among them was Jang Song Thaek, Kim's uncle and once considered the real power behind the throne, who was executed in December 2013.

-By comparison, Kim's father, who ruled for almost two decades, replaced his defence chief three times.
+By comparison, Kim's father, who ruled for almost two decades, replaced his defense chief three times.

 UNLIKE FATHER